epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 In the API, every activated creditor receives a "wallet".
-The creditor's wallet is an object which mostly contains links to other objects belonging to the creditor (accounts, initiated transfers etc.).
+The creditor's wallet is an object which mostly contains links to other objects belonging to the creditor (like accounts, initiated transfers etc.).
 You may think of the wallet object as a gateway to all the operations available in the API.
 The design of the `Wallet` object follows the general principle that client application should not try to assemble [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) themselves.
 Instead, all the necessary URIs should be provided by the server.

-## API object types
+## Other important object types

 In this section I will try to outline the most important types of objects in the API, and the functions that they perform.